-West Virginia governor to switch parties
+West Virginia governor announces plan to switch parties

-Washington (CNN)Democratic Gov. Jim Justice of West Virginia is planning to change his political party affiliation and join the GOP, according to two sources familiar with his plans.
+Washington (CNN)Democratic Gov. Jim Justice of West Virginia announced his plans to change his political party affiliation and join the GOP at a rally in Huntington with President Donald Trump on Thursday night.

-The announcement is expected to come at a rally with President Donald Trump in Huntington Thursday night.
+"Today I will tell you as West Virginians, I can't help you anymore being a Democrat governor," Justice said at the rally.
+"So tomorrow, I will be changing my registration to Republican."

 The New York Times first reported Justice's plans to switch parties.